r-kan/BUFFY/README.md

 # BUFFY?
 What is it?
-BUFFY, stands for 'Back Up Files For You', is a pin tool to back up files.
+BUFFY, stands for 'Back Up Files For You', is a command line tool to back up files.

 # How BUFFY makes your life better
 * Back up to local and remote spaces at one time